 What should you do if you or someone you know has taken anxiety medication incorrectly?

 If the person is not breathing or unresponsive, call 911 immediately.
-Otherwise, you can call NC Poison Control at 1-800-222-1222 or chat from this site for medication assistance from our specially trained nurses and pharmacists 24 hours a day.
+Otherwise, call NC Poison Control at 1-800-222-1222 or chat from this site for further treatment advice.

 If you or someone you know is struggling with substance abuse, click here to find a treatment facility.